-- 2.33.
-Cotton Domestic Support remains the central and most controversial issue in the negotiations on Cotton and the views remain far apart on what could constitute a possible outcome in this area. - 2.34.
-As indicated in the Compilation Document JOB/AG/128, in addition to the C4 proposal contained in document TN/AG/GEN/46, several other submissions on Domestic Support also include specific suggestions on Cotton Domestic Support.
+- 2.34.
+Cotton Domestic Support remains the central and most controversial issue in the negotiations on Cotton and the views remain far apart on what could constitute a possible outcome in this area. - 2.35.
+As indicated in the Compilation Document JOB/AG/128, in addition to the C4 proposal contained in document TN/AG/GEN/46, several other submissions on Domestic Support also include specific suggestions on Cotton Domestic Support. - 2.36.
+More generally, several Members continue to highlight the existence of a de facto link between the overall negotiation on Domestic Support and the negotiation on Cotton Domestic Support.
+The C4 considered that this link is contrary to the spirit of the agreed mandate to address cotton "ambitiously, expeditiously and specifically" and reaffirmed the need for a substantial outcome on cotton Domestic Support at MC11.